top of page

 coming soon

 Ivan is a former Reuters war correspondent and cameraman who survived a Russian ballistic missile attack while in a Kramatorsk hotel in August 2024.
 His colleague and security advisor, Ryan Evans, a U.K. citizen, was killed.
 Ivan was in a coma for a month and has undergone extensive surgeries.
-In this episode, he explains that although he had many opportunities to get medical treatment in other countries, he said he believes the only medicine and healing he needs is to be in Ukraine with his people.
+In this episode, he explains that he's been given many opportunities to get medical treatment in other countries but he believes the only medicine and healing he needs is to be in Ukraine with his daughter and his people.

 svitlana m.